aarpon/hrm_docs/docs/user/step5.rst

 Launch the job (5/5)
 ====================

-In this last step several summaries display all the parameters with which the job will be submitted.
+In this last step several summaries display all the chosen parameters.

-The output format of the restored images can be adapted with the top drop-down widget.
+Also, the output format for the result images can be selected at the top of the page:

 |OutputFormatScreenshot|

 * **ICS**, **ICS2** and **HDF5**: support multi-channel images, 32 bit dynamic
   range (preserve all image details) and all the microscopic metadata parameters.
-Furthermore, their compression level is very good, since deconvolved images often contain background regions with near 0 intensities the compression algorithms typically do a great job.
-These are the **recommended** formats for further work with Huygens.
+Furthermore, they support high compression levels.
+Since deconvolved images often contain background regions with near 0 intensities the compression algorithms usualy manage to greatly reduce the size of the images.
+For all these reasons these are the formats **recommended** for further work with Huygens.

-* **TIFF**: this format can be used for analysis such as counting or segmentation, but **not** for quantification.
+* **TIFF**: this format can be used for analysis such as counting or segmentation.
+For quantification one needs to scale the TIFF image back to its original dynamic range.
+The corresponding scaling factors are reported by HRM and can be found in :ref:`parameter_summaries`.

 * **IMS**, **OME-XML**, **R3D**: formats offered for compatibility with other programs.

-Next, review the parameters.
-First the image paramters.
-Notice that it's possible to go back to the corresponding template editor by clicking on
+Next, review all the selected parameters before submitting the job to the server.
+It's possible to go back to the image, restoration, and analysis template editors by clicking on the corresponding links.

-|ImageParametersLink| :
+Click on |ImageParametersLink| to change the image parameters.

 |SummaryParamsScreenshot|

-Then the restoration parameters.
-Click on |RestorationParametersLink| to change the parameter selection.
+Click on |RestorationParametersLink| to change the restoration parameters.

 |SummaryParamsScreenshot2|

-And lastly the analysis parameters.
-Click on |AnalysisParametersLink| for further changes.
+Click on |AnalysisParametersLink| to change the analysis parameters.

 |SummaryParamsScreenshot3|